drcandacemakedamoore/cleanX/paper/paper.md

 to a specific AI model.

-Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but many neural networks or radiomics algorithms should not be insensitive contrast or position.
+Algorithms that rely on shape detection may be accomplished with contrast and positional invariance, but certain neural networks or radiomics algorithms should not be insensitive contrast or position, for example any neural network to detect clinical chest X-ray quality should not be positionally invariant, as a rotated patient is likely to indicate poor radiographic technique, and in the case of a flipped image would correlate with the clinical picture of situs inversus.
 Thus scales like MIDaR [@Harvey2019] are necessary but not sufficient to describe data.
 Despite the specific nature of quality issues for each model, potential data contamination problems should be cleaned out of imaging datasets for most algorithms.

 In the case of radiological datasets, the task of data cleaning involves checking the accuracy of labelling and/or the quality of the